ballcuber/ballcuber.github.io/ColorDetection.md

 Here is how to read the color value of a point (A point appears both in RG and RB graph) :
 <div class="col-12"><span class="image fit"><img src="/assets/color-projection.png" alt="Color projection"></span></div>

 Color <b>regions are not clearly separated</b>, so we cannot apply a simple threshold on each RGB component to discriminate the real color.
-We will need a more <b>intelligent algorithm</b>.
+We will need a <b>smarter algorithm</b>.

 The final algorithm works as following :
 * The euclidian color distance between all points is calculated
 * The 2 nearest points are selected and they now belong to the same group (face).
 A group is composed of 16 points.
-So, lets find the 14 others than also belong to this group.
+So, lets find the 14 others that also belong to this group.
 * All points that still not belong to a group are browsed and the point with the smallest distance to the group now belong to the group.
 * The distance between a point and a group is the smallest distance between this point and all group points.
 * One the group has 16 points, we begin a new group by finding again the 2 nearest points among the remaining points, and calculating the distance between each point and the new group.